-The Executive Director and the Director of Charitable Bingo Operations are appointed by and report to the five-member Commission.
-The Texas Lottery Commission Executive Director provides leadership to nine divisions within the agency, ensuring that staff carries out applicable state law and Commission policies.
+Source: Texas Lottery Commission

+provides leadership to nine divisions within the agency, ensuring that staff carries out applicable state law and Commission policies.
 The Director of Charitable Bingo Operations is responsible for the day-to-day operations relating to the regulation of charitable bingo, ensuring that the staff carries out applicable state law and Commission policies.